Penguin Pebbling: A Game of Creating Belonging, Building Connection and Understanding Autistic Identity

 The Five Love Locutions — A Quick Guide

-Infodumping Sharing what you love, in depth and at length.
+Infodumping: Sharing what you love, in depth and at length.
 A sign of deep trust.
-Infodumping is a way of letting people in you want to connect with — sharing what brings meaning, joy, and aliveness.
+Infodumping is a way of letting people in who you want to connect with — sharing about your passions, what brings meaning, joy, and aliveness.

-Penguin Pebbling "I saw this and thought of you."
-Offering small gestures to another person — a meme, a stone, a flower, a photo, a song.
-Helps build pebble bridges of relational closeness.
+Penguin Pebbling: "I saw this and thought of you."
+Offering small gestures to another person — a meme, a stone, a flower, a photo, a song or whatever brings meaning and joy to the person you are thinking of.
+Helps build bridges of relational closeness.
 Care is communicated through shared attention and co-created meaning.

 A Note for Therapists, Educators, and Practitioners

-If you are using Penguin Pebbling in a therapeutic, educational, or professional setting — a clinic, a classroom, a support group, a training — we warmly invite you to consider purchasing a physical card set from the Autistic Realms shop or making a donation to support our work.
+If you are using Penguin Pebbling: A Game of Creating Belonging, Building Connection and Understanding Autistic Identity in a therapeutic, educational, or professional setting — a clinic, a classroom, a support group, a training — we warmly invite you to consider purchasing a printable PDF card set from the Autistic Realms Shop or making a donation to support our work.

 Thank you for using this resource with care and for crediting the community it came from.